Otto Frank: Legal fights against Nazi sympathizers

 In the years after the diaries were published, Otto Frank became embroiled in a series of legal battles with individuals who accused him or others of forging the manuscript; these cases would persist even after Frank's death in 1980.
 In 1959, Frank "lodged a criminal complaint on the grounds of libel, slander, defamation, maligning the memory of a deceased person and antisemitic utterances" against two members of the right-wing Deutsche Reichspartei, Lothar Stielau and Heinrich Buddeberg, who had dismissed the diary as a work of fiction.

 In 1976, Nazi sympathizer Ernst Römer accused Frank of editing and fabricating parts of Anne's diary.
 Frank filed a lawsuit against him.
 As with the previous case, the court determined that the diary was authentic.
 Römer demanded a second investigation, but on this occasion the Hamburg District Court engaged the Bundeskriminalamt (BKA).
 It was claimed that parts of her diary were written with ballpoint pen ink, which did not exist prior to 1951.
 However, the BKA found that these parts were simply two scraps of paper not attached to the manuscript and clearly written in different handwriting.
-Some page numbers are presumed to have been added by Otto Frank when compiling the diary for publication.
+Some page numbers are presumed to have been added by Frank when compiling the diary for publication.
 No diary entry is written in ballpoint ink.
 Reporters were unable to question Frank, as he died around the time of the discovery.